Retired and Senior Volunteer Program

 The program has been part of the community of El Paso since 1974.
 RSVP serves the City, County, and non-profit agencies.
 Over the years, volunteers have devoted over 3.6 million hours of their time to service in the community.
 Currently, there are more than 700 active volunteers in the program that offer their time at approximately 45 locations.

 The Corporation for National and Community Service (CNCS) provides funding for the program.
 CNCS has established eight focus areas where volunteers can participate.
 The eight focus areas are Education, Healthy Futures, Veterans and Military, Environmental Stewardship, Economic Opportunity, Disaster Services, Capacity Building, and Other Community Priorities.
-RSVP serve in four out of eight focus areas
+RSVP serves in four out of eight focus areas.

 There is only one requirement to be a RSVP volunteer, and that is to be age 55 or older.